 In this series, we are considering the evidence that supports the Christian faith.
-We have considered the testimony of those in past history whose lives have been changed by the gospel.
+Last week, we considered the testimonies of those in history whose lives have been changed by the gospel.
 Can you add your name to this list?
-The greatest evidence of the truthfulness of Christianity is your own personal testimony.
+The greatest evidence of the truthfulness of Christianity is your own personal testimony of a changed life.

 Often when we Christians begin to present our case for our belief in the Bible we are quickly accused of “circular reasoning.”
 This criticism goes something like this: ‘You say the Bible is inspired because Jesus said so—and then you say that Jesus is divine because the Bible says so.
 You are reasoning in a circle.’
 Now I’ll readily admit that some Christians do engage in circular reasoning.
 However, it is not because that is the only way to present and defend our case—but, rather because of a lack of study and preparation on their part.
 A true defense of the Bible is not circular, but rather, linear.
 The linear defense is illustrated as follows:

 Historical Documents —–> Faith in Christ —–> Doctrine of Scripture

 (1st C. eyewitness (Faith in the facts) (Derived from trusted